Soto92/algorithms/README.md

-# algorithms
+# Algorithms

-Implementation some algortihms to study purposes.
+Implementation of some algorithms to study purposes.